cozybear-dev/thinkstcanaryd/README.md

 Simple setup for private use of honeypots.

-Used with Pipedream, that escalates to Pushover to mobile phone.
+Used with Pipedream (max of 25 notifications/credits per month!), that escalates to Pushover to mobile phone.
 Zapier/IFTT are no longer options for me, as you have to pay obscene amounts of money.
+If you want self-hosted, I'd go with Windmill.

 Evaluate the config and change accordingly!